EASEA/easea/README.md

 TBoundary m_boundary(NB_OBJECTIVES - 1 + NB_VARIABLES, std::make_pair<TT, TT>(0, 1))
 ```

-- In order to define a number of decision veriable and a number of onjectives :
+- In order to define a number of decision veriable and a number of objectives :
 ```
 #define NB_VARIABLES 10  //  here we set 10 variables
 #define NB_OBJECTIVES 3  //  here we set 3 objectives